 Average Failure Rates (AFR) from our ThreatSim®

-Our general rule of thumb for click/failure rate is that under 5% is good, but a more accurate measure is how much “under” or “above” a template it compared to the average failure rate, or AFR.
+When tracking IT security benchmarks in your training program, our general rule of thumb for click/failure rate is that under 5% is good, but a more accurate measure is how much “under” or “above” a template it compared to the average failure rate, or AFR.
 A lot of vendors, ourselves included, will provide the AFR of different simulated phishing templates, like shown above with the green number.
 As you can see, having a click rate of 5% for certain templates demonstrates a lower-than-average score across our customer base.
 That’s why we emphasize comparing results to these AFRs for better insight into user phishing awareness.
 One important note is that AFRs can change over time as more organizations utilize templates.

 Anonymized Customer Reporting and Failure Rates from the 2020 State of the Phish report